-TP-Link sells different versions of his USB wireless stick with the name TP-Link TL-WN821N.
-Three versions were already identified, each one using a different chipsets.
-Fortunately all versions are fully supported by Linux.
+TP-Link selss two different versions of his USB wireless stick with the name TP-Link TL-WN821N.
+The two versions use different chipsets but fortunately are both fully supported by Linux.

-This version uses the kernel module ath9k_htc.
-The stick is recognized in the following way by lsusb:
+The newer version uses the kernel module ath9k_htc.
+The stick is recognized in the following wayby lsusb:

 USB: 0CF3:7015 Atheros Communications, Inc. TP-Link TL-WN821N v3 802.11n [Atheros AR7010+AR9287]

 This version of the stick needs additional firmware which can be installed under Debian by the follwing command: